Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 • The ability to pin important pages permanently

-Arc generally feels fast and responsive, and we encountered no stability issues in normal use.
+Arc generally feels fast and responsive, and we encountered no stability issues during normal use.

 Arc Browser in practice – who is it for?

 Arc Browser isn’t necessarily the best browser for everyone.
-If you mainly use a browser to quickly check news, email, and social media, Arc can feel unnecessarily advanced.
+If you mainly use your browser to quickly check news, email, and social media, Arc can feel unnecessarily advanced.

 • Web developers and designers